PdxCodeGuild/PythonFullStack1/0_Intro/docs/0_Beginning/course-logistics.md

 ## Parking

+We issue parking passes for actively enrolled students.
+If you park here please use the last 12 spots in the parking cul-de-sac behind the building.

 ### Bikes

 Bikes can be locked up out front of the [PSU Startup Accelerator, 2828 SW Corbett Ave.](https://www.google.com/maps/place/2828+SW+Corbett+Ave,+Portland,+OR+97201/@45.5024683,-122.6756019,19z/data=!3m1!4b1!4m5!3m4!1s0x54950a6bd2dc2797:0xe5fc97731611e4e8!8m2!3d45.5024683!4d-122.6750547), or in the basement parking lot.